-Even the small things need celebrating… make CAKE!
+Even the smallest things need celebrating… make CAKE!
+This simple 1 layer vanilla cake recipe will become your go-to cake!

-No matter is the celebrating is big or small there should ALWAYS be cake!
+No matter if the celebrating is big or small there should ALWAYS be cake!

 This is the perfect cake for every day celebrating…